HR · Albuquerque

 Exactly what you get

 A workforce system in your own cloud tenancy covering the compliance layer: employee and crew records, the New Mexico leave engine with per-person ledgers, clearance and certification tracking with alerts, onboarding workflows, and clean exports to your payroll processor.
 HR gets training and a runbook; you get source code and the audit reports.
-Builds commonly integrate with an ERP (Enterprise Resource Planning) for labor costing, feed hours from project management software, and surface headcount analytics in business intelligence dashboards.
+Builds commonly integrate with an ERP (Enterprise Resource Planning) for labor costing, feed hours from project management software, and surface headcount analytics in business intelligence (BI) dashboards.

 How to choose a developer in Albuquerque